tezc/sc/map/README.md

 Other types can be added but must be scalar types, not structs.
 This is a
 design decision, I don't remember when was the last time I wanted to store
 struct as a key or value.
 I use hashmap for fast look-ups and small key-value
-pairs with open addressing probing plays well with cache lines and hardware
+pairs with linear probing play well with cache lines and hardware prefetcher.
-prefetcher.
 If you want to use structs anyway, you need to change the code a little bit.

 #### Usage